jaxcksn/CS3364-GroupProject/README.md

 The graph file should be formatted as follows:

+- The first line is the name of the graph (No spaces are allowed)
-- The first line is the number of nodes.
+- The second line is the number of verticies in the graph
 - Each subsequent line represents an edge with three integers: src, dest, and weight, where src and dest are the vertices connected by the edge, and weight is the weight of the edge.

 Example of a graph file content:

 ```
+example_graph
 3
 0 1 10
 2 1 2